Eilean Donan Castle: From Jacobite Risings to the Silver Screen

-Eilean Donan is a small tidal island in the western Highlands of Scotland, on which a castle can be found.
-This castle, known as the Eilean Donan Castle, is one of Scotland’s most easily recognised castles, and appears frequently in calendars, films and photographs.
+Eilean Donan is a small tidal island in the western Highlands of Scotland, on which a world-famous castle can be found.
+This castle, known as the Eilean Donan Castle, is one of Scotland’s most easily recognized castles, and appears frequently in calendars, films, shortbread tins, and photographs.
 Apart from being a picturesque castle in the middle of a body of water, the Eilean Donan Castle is also notable for its history, especially for the role it played during the Jacobite risings of the 17th and 18th centuries.

 A Saintly Sanctuary

-Eilean Donan may be translated from the Gaelic to mean the ‘Island of Donan’.
-Eilean means ‘island’, whilst Donan is believed to be derived from the name of a saint, Donnán of Eigg (known also as Donan).
+When translated from Gaelic, Eilean Donan means the ‘Island of Donan’.
+Eilean means ‘island’, and Donan is derived from the name of a saint, Donnán of Eigg (also known as Donan).
 This saint, who lived between the 6th and 7th centuries, is probably of Irish origin, and is remembered for his attempt to convert the Picts of north-western Scotland to Christianity.
-This undertaking was not successful, and Donan was eventually martyred for his faith during the early 7 th century.
+His undertaking was unsuccessful and Donan was eventually martyred for his faith during the early 7th century.

 - Some Fairytales Really Do Come True: The Fantastical Castle of Neuschwanstein

 - Modern Comfort and Traditional Opulence, The Perfect Combination in Peleș Castle